AllenSWDB/allenswdb.github.io/databook/background/Optotagging.md

 :align: center
 :width: 600

 Stimulation with blue laser causes the opsin to allow sodium ions into the cell, depolarizing the membrane and triggering action potentials.
-Image courtesy of Addgene.
+Image taken from [Addgene](https://blog.addgene.org/channelrhodopsins-with-improved-light-sensitivity-for-minimally-invasive-optogenetics).
 :::

 The speed of the change in conformation will vary by opsin, but is generally very fast, leading to very short latency spiking in response to activation by laser.